-Letendre served as a Major League Baseball athletic trainer for 18 years with the San Francisco Giants and New York Yankees.
-He was named to serve as National League athletic trainer at the 1987 and 1994 MLB All-Star Games.
-Letendre has been a certified member of the National Athletic Trainers Association since 1979 and is an active member of the Professional Baseball Athletic Trainers Society.
+Letendre served as a Major League Baseball athletic trainer for 18 years with the San Francisco Giants and the New York Yankees.
+He was named to serve as the National League athletic trainer at the 1987 and 1994 All-Star Games.
+Letendre has been a certified member of the National Athletic Trainers Association since 1979 and is a charter member of the Professional Baseball Athletic Trainers Society.

-Mark is a member of the Scottsdale Charros, a civic group, and is on the board of governors for the Boys and Girls Club of Greater Scottsdale.
-Letendre also serves on the Board of Directors with the Baseball Assistance Team (B.A.T.), Major League Baseballs charitable organization dedicated to assisting members of the baseball family through financial grants, healthcare programs and rehabilitative counseling.
+Mark is a member of the Scottsdale Charros, a civic group, and is on the board of Trustees for the Boys & Girls Club of Greater Scottsdale Foundation.
+Letendre also serves on the Board of Directors with the Baseball Assistance Team (B.A.T.), Major League Baseball's charitable organization dedicated to assisting members of the "baseball family" through financial grants, healthcare programs and rehabilitative counseling.

-Letendre is a 1978 graduate from the University of Maine-Orono where he received a B.S. in Physical Education and Health.
-He resides in Scottsdale, Arizona, with his wife, Judy, and daughters, Alyssa and Shannon.
+Letendre is a 1978 graduate of the University of Maine - Orono, where he received a B.S. in Physical Education and Health.
+He resides in Scottsdale, Arizona with his wife Judy, and daughters, Alyssa Hall and Shannon Philips.

 Steven M. Erickson, M.D. is fellowship trained and Board Certified in Sports Medicine as well as Internal Medicine.
 He also serves as the Head Team Physician for Arizona State University in Tempe, AZ.
 Dr. Erickson grew up in Tucson and attended the University of Arizona for his undergraduate training in Biochemistry before going on to graduate from the University of Arizona College of Medicine.
 He completed his Internal Medicine training at St. Joseph's Hospital in Phoenix and went on to Ball State University where he received his sports medicine training and served as their team physician for two years.
 Steve is married to Dr. Laurie Erickson of Maricopa OB/GYN Associates and they are the proud parents of triplet girls, Katherine, Lindsey and Nicole.